Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

 ### Content

-- All Content was written by me.
+- All Content and Code was written by me.

 ### Media

-The casino background image media was obtained through Unsplash [unsplash.com](https://unsplash.com/photos/_SFJhRPzJHs)
+The casino background image media was obtained through Unsplash [unsplash.com](https://unsplash.com/)

 ### Acknowledgements